Favourites

 (1992, Parrish)

-One of the better academic accounts of the Roaring Twenties and Great Depression in USA.
-The tone is decidedly left–leaning, but it still covers a lot of ground to explore the popular culture and parade of big names; the social and economical upheaval; the endless political machinations, and especially the ethical dishonesty of the US Supreme Court.
-Unsurprisingly a lot of the Twenties material is lifted from Frederick Lewis Allen's Only Yesterday
+One of the better academic accounts of the Roaring Twenties and Great Depression in the USA.
+Unambiguously left–leaning, it still covers a lot of ground to explore the popular culture and parade of big names; the social and economical upheaval; the endless political machinations, and especially the ethical dishonesty of the US Supreme Court.
+Unsurprisingly a lot of the Twenties material is lifted from Frederick Lewis Allen's Only Yesterday (1931), another favourite.
+Allen's followup Since Yesterday (1939) continues with a social history of the Great Depression, written while it was still happening

 Assignment in Utopia